BSc/BSc (Hons) Public Health

 The COVID-19 pandemic has highlighted the vital role of public health practice locally, national and globally and the need for effective public health practitioners.

-You can opt to study full-time for an honours degree over four years or an ordinary degree over three years.
-You will complete a range of modules each year as outlined in the following modules section.
+You can opt to study this course full-time for an honours degree over four years or an ordinary degree over three years.
 You can also opt to study part-time for an honours degree over eight years and an ordinary degree over six years.

-You will complete a range of modules each year.
-The module pattern outlined below is that for the full-time route.
+On this page you can read about the modules included in each of the four years of the course, along with information on public health careers etc. The module pattern outlined on this page is that for the full-time route.
 For more information on the module pattern for the part-time route, please contact Karen Hicks, Programme Leader at: email@example.com.

 - Be introduced to public health theory and practice, providing you with the foundational knowledge you require for the course.

 - Be supported to develop your academic skills and start to integrate public health theory and practice.

 - Explore health improvement within the context of different settings and you will gain an understanding of how diversity, communication and inequality relate to health.